-Creating formulas with AI
+Creating table calculations with AI

 Then, when you're happy with the results, you can push the field to the shared model to make it reusable!